-How to find missing videos and photos in iCloud Photos
+Missing photos or videos in your iCloud Photo Library?
+Try these fixes!

 If you've enabled iCloud Photos on your iPhone or iPad, you may have noticed that some of your content isn't showing up.
 I first noticed this a few days ago while searching for a video I know I had taken on my iPhone a few days prior.
 For some reason, it wasn't showing up on my iPad, which also has iCloud Photos enabled.
 Digging deeper, some photos that I actually took on my iPhone were also missing.
-As it turns out, there's a few steps you can take to get content syncing properly to and from iCloud Photos.
+As it turns out, there are a few steps you can take to get content syncing properly to and from iCloud Photos.

 What happened to my albums after turning on iCloud Photos?

-After you turn on iCloud Photos in your iPhone's settings panel, you may notice that some albums have disappeared and others have suddenly been added in the Photos app.
+After you turn on iCloud Photos in your iPhone's settings panel, you may notice that some albums seem to have disappeared and others just suddenly appear in the Photos app.
 Don't worry!
 Your photos and videos are still there, but iCloud Photos organizes them a little differently.
 For example, the photos that were in your My Photo Stream and Camera Roll albums can now be found in the All Photos album:

 - Launch the Photos app on your iPhone or iPad.